MobileHelp Medical Alert System Review

 How we reviewed MobileHelp

-We used information from hands-on testing, customer reviews, research, and my father-in-law’s real-life experience to review MobileHelp’s medical alert systems.
+We used information from customer reviews, mystery shopping, and a colleague's real-life experience to review MobileHelp’s medical alert systems.
 We considered customer policies, equipment and package offerings, monthly fees, and how easy the system was to understand and operate.

 Our full rankings methodology has more details about how we rank and review products and services.